ttschuemp/Neural-Network-Optimization-Using-Evolutionary-Based-Algorithms/README.md

 # Neural Network Optimization Using Evolutionary Algorithms

+This repository contains the code for a Master’s thesis conducted at the University of Basel, which received the **Best Master’s Thesis Award** for the academic year.

-This repository contains a from-scratch Python implementation of feed-forward neural networks whose architectures and weights are optimized with evolutionary algorithms.
-The project explores how evolutionary operators and NSGA-II selection can search for neural networks that balance predictive performance with model complexity.
+The project presents a from-scratch Python implementation of feed-forward neural networks whose architectures and weights are optimized with evolutionary algorithms.
+It explores how evolutionary operators and NSGA-II selection can be used to identify models that effectively balance predictive performance and model complexity.

 The implementation does **not** use TensorFlow, PyTorch, Keras, or other neural-network frameworks.
 Core neural-network layers, activation functions, training, mutation, population management, and selection logic are implemented directly with NumPy.